vdsabev/overstate/README.md

 You can pass the model to your view and call `model.down()` or `model.up()` anywhere.
 The functions are bound to the correct context, so you can write `onclick={model.up}` instead of `onclick={() => model.up()}`.
 When called, these functions automatically invoke the listeners in `store.subscribe`.

 ## Rendering
-Be careful - `subscribe` is called every time you invoke a model function that returns a non-null value, and does not currently throttle or rate limit that in any way!
+Tread lightly - `subscribe` is called every time you invoke a model function that returns a non-null value, and does not currently throttle or rate limit that in any way!
 So use `requestAnimationFrame` when rendering, folks 🦉

 For more examples, complete with a view layer, see [the CodePen collection](https://codepen.io/collection/DNdBBG).